Where to Look for Job Vacancies

 Public sector vacancy sites include:

 - www.lgjobs.com – for positions in local government

 - www.jobs.nhs.uk – for careers in health

 - www.jobsgopublic.com – for public sector and not-for-profit jobs.

 The European Job Mobility Portal allows users to search for jobs in different European countries.

 Social networking sites – vacancies are increasingly being advertised through Facebook and other social networking sites.
 It’s important that your son or daughter is aware that potential employers may check their online presence, so they should be careful what they post!
-Sites, such as LinkedIn have been set up specifically for professional networking; with a professional profile, employers may contact them with opportunities.
+Sites, such as LinkedIn, have been set up specifically for professional networking; with a professional profile, employers may contact them with opportunities.